Crown Jewel (2021): Preliminary matches

-The actual pay-per-view opened with Edge facing Seth Rollins in a Hell in a Cell match.
+The actual event opened with Edge facing Seth Rollins in a Hell in a Cell match.
 At the start, Edge started to attack Rollins in corner with right hands, but Rollins reversed and then did it himself, but Edge reversed and did it a second time.
 Throughout the match, the two used various weapons, including a steel pipe, steel chair, a ladder, tables, and the steel steps.
 One notable moment included Rollins performing a sunset bomb from the top of the ladder on Edge through a table, but it resulted in a nearfall.
 Towards the end, Rollins placed Edge's head onto a chair and attempted a Stomp, however, Edge countered.
 Edge performed multiple superkicks of his own on Rollins.
 Edge untangled the chain around Rollins' foot and applied the Crossface on Rollins using a steel pipe.
 In the end, Edge performed a Stomp of his own on Rollins onto a chair to pin him and win the match.

 Next, Mansoor faced Mustafa Ali.
 During the match, Mansoor performed a Moonsault on Ali, however, Ali countered into a submission on Mansoor, who reached the ropes to break the submission.
 In the end, Mansoor performed a neckbreaker on Ali to win the match.
 Following the match, as Ali attacked Mansoor, he was confronted by karateka Tareg Hamedi, who kicked Ali in the head.
 Hamedi and Mansoor then celebrated with the crowd.

 After that, RK-Bro (Randy Orton and Riddle) defended the Raw Tag Team Championship against AJ Styles and Omos.
 In the end, Orton countered a Phenomenal Forearm attempt into an RKO on Styles followed by Riddle performing the Floating Bro on Styles to retain the titles.

-In the fourth match, Raw's Doudrop faced SmackDown's Zelina Vega in the finals of the Queen's Crown tournament.
-In the end, Vega performed a Code Red on Doudrop to win the match and the tournament.
+In the fourth match, Raw's Doudrop faced SmackDown's Zelina Vega in the final of the inaugural Queen's Crown tournament.
+In the end, Vega performed a Code Red on Doudrop to win the match and the tournament, becoming the inaugural Queen.

 Next, Goldberg faced Bobby Lashley in a No Holds Barred Falls Count Anywhere match.
 During the match, Lashley dominated Goldberg and targeted Goldberg's leg by placing it in a chair and stomping on it.
 As Lashley attempted a spear on Goldberg, Goldberg moved out of the way and Lashley crashed through a table positioned in the corner of the ring.
 Goldberg performed a Jackhammer on Lashley, but instead of pinning Lashley, Goldberg decided he was not finished.
 Outside the ring, Goldberg performed a spear on Lashley into the timekeepers' area.
 Goldberg attempted to attack Lashley using the steel steps, however, Lashley moved out of the way.
 Goldberg followed Lashley to the entrance stage where Goldberg made quick work of Cedric Alexander and Shelton Benjamin.
 In the end, Goldberg performed a spear on Lashley off the entrance stage and through tables positioned by the stage and pinned him to win the match.